Bosung91/FSAE-High-Voltage-System-Design-and-Optimization/R26e/tractive-battery-pdm.md

 </p>

 <p style='text-align: justify'>
 R25Evo stopped approximately 20 times due to loose wire harness connections between TB PDM PCB to other components in TB enclosure.
-Hirose DF63 series connectors are chosen to deal with this issue as they present crimp profile and locking mechanism that ensure secure connection even under vibration.
-Figure 25 shows the design of Hirose DF63 series connector.
+Hirose DF63 series connectors are chosen to deal with this issue as they present crimp profile and locking mechanism that ensure secure connection even under vibration. <i>Figure 25</i> shows the design of Hirose DF63 series connector.
 Refer to <a href='#'>Appendix #</a> for more detailed connector specifications.
 </p>

 <center><img src='../Figures/Hirose Vibration Resistant Feature.png'></center>